wavded/graygelf/readme.md

 ### log.fields

 Add global custom fields to be included in every message.
+Custom fields allow you to more interesting searches and sorting inside GrayLog2 servers.

 ```js
 log.fields.facility = 'facility'